cnnrbrn/noroff-programming-foundations-content/week-1/lesson-1.md

 ---

 Letter case matters in JavaScript.
 "Cat" is not equal to "cat".
-In the practice question above, if you give the variable a value of "Cat", the code checker will complain that's it looking for "cat".
+In the question above, if you give the variable a value of "Cat", the code checker will complain that's it looking for "cat".

 In JavaScript we would say